Senash0813/InterestMail/README.md

 ### 3. Replace Portfolio CSV with Your CSV File

 This project includes a `portfolio.csv` file that contains project links.
-You need to replace it with a CSS file that contains links to your own projects.
+You need to replace it with a CSV file that contains links to your own projects.
 Make sure the format follows the required structure for easy integration with the email generation.

 ### 4. Run the Application